jakobhviid/BigDataCourseExercises/lectures/01/exercises.md

 #### Step by step guide to clean up:
 - To begin with, we will delete the first hello-kubernetes deployment that you made using the yaml manifest file: `kubectl delete -f hello-kubernetes.yaml`
-- Next we will uninstall the hello-kubernetes release of the hello-kubernetes Helm chart: `helm uninstall hello-kubernetes`
+- Next we will uninstall the hello-kubernetes release of the hello-kubernetes Helm chart: `helm uninstall hello-kubernetes-helm`
 - Delete the ubuntu container: `kubectl delete pods/ubuntu`

 You can get a list of the pods and services to verify that they are deleted.